Education

 Frequently asked questions

-Scientific notation writes any number as coefficient × 10^exponent, with the coefficient between 1 and 10 (or 0).
-It is a compact way to express very large numbers like 5.97 × 10^24 (mass of the Earth in kilograms) or very small numbers like 6.626 × 10^-34 (Planck's constant in joule-seconds).
+Scientific notation writes any number as coefficient × 10^exponent, with the coefficient's absolute value between 1 and 10 (or equal to 0).
+It is a compact way to express extremely large or small values.

 Move the decimal point until exactly one nonzero digit is to its left.
-Count the moves: if you moved left, the exponent is positive (you reduced a large number); if you moved right, the exponent is negative (you scaled up a small number).
-For 12,345 the exponent is 4 because the decimal moved 4 places left: 1.2345 × 10^4.
+Count the moves: if you moved left, the exponent is positive (e.g., 12,345 is 1.2345 × 10^4); if you moved right, the exponent is negative.

-Any time the numbers are too large or too small to read comfortably in standard form.
-It is the default in physics, chemistry, astronomy, and any field that deals with extreme scales.
-Calculators and computer math also use it internally to keep precision and avoid overflow.
+Any time numbers are too large or too small to read comfortably.
+It is standard in physics, chemistry, astronomy, and other scientific fields to maintain precision and simplify arithmetic.

 Related calculators